vanillartwork/raylink/README.md

 ## Project layout

-RayLink is now modular.
 A bootstrap installer downloads the source tree to the server, installs a `raylink` CLI into `PATH`, and runs the requested command.

 ```text